DreamPurchaseZnz/English_learning/words about life3.md

 You won't get much help, you'll have to use your initiative to seize/ lose initiative
-They are refusing to inject any more capital into the industry
+They are refusing to inject any more capital into the industry With a flash of insight,I realized what the dream meant The book give us fascinating insights into life in Mexico Make sure you inspect the goods before signing for them For us, it's something that we may aspire to but can never attain Obey the spirit, not the letter of the law
+He had an inspiration: he'd give her a dog for her birthday It comes to me in a flash of inspiration
+To instil confidence/ discipline/ fear into sb
+The new management intends to institute a number of changes The institution of new safety procedures
+We have been instructed that a decision will not be made before the end of week

 ```